GibranDelgado/My-Spotify-Journey/README.md

 - **Spotify_methods:**
   Contains methods used to retrieve complementary information about the tracks that make up the streaming history, using the classes provided by the "Spotify_utilities" script.
 These methods are divided in two categories:
   - Those who search a specific track in a list of results.
-  - Those that try to match as many tracks as posible from a list from a list of results.
+  - Those that try to match as many tracks as posible from a list of results.

 - **Spotify_data_extraction:**
   In this script, additional track information is extracted in three stages: